-It comes from the hip area, close to the round primal, and it’s one of the most versatile cuts of beef.
-That means it makes a perfectly juicy, grilled steak.
+It comes from the hip area, close to the round primal, and is one of the most versatile cuts of beef.
+That means grilling results in a perfectly juicy steak.
 It also means it’s great cubed and used in a stew or soup.
-Explore the possibilities of our grass-fed, grass-finished top sirloin steak in your next order.
+Explore the great taste and texture of our grass-fed, grass-finished boneless top sirloin steak.

 Need some inspiration?
-We like ours on the grill with a bacon and Brussels sprout hash.
+We like to sear ours over high heat with a bacon and Brussels sprout hash.

 - 2 pkg ButcherBox Top Sirloin Steaks

 - 1 pkg ButcherBox Bacon diced

 - 4 c brussels sprouts cleaned and halved